The first I saw of Sligo

 before a cleric can baptise

-outside the churchyard laid to rest,
+outside the churchyard laid to rest

 where in unconsecrated ground

-their souls by God can not be found.
+their souls by God cannot be found.

 They wander through the wilderness